Mylan's Epic EpiPen Price Hike Wasn't About Greed -- It's Worse, Lawsuit Claims

 Sanofi is suing Mylan claiming that their underhanded attempts cost them business.
 While that may be true, I think that this may have a more severe impact on their sales:

 "In 2015, Sanofi pulled Auvi-Q following quality control issues.
 The device has since been put back on the market by another pharmaceutical company, Kaléo.
-The list price of the newly re
+The list price of the newly released Auvi-Q is set at $4,500."

+True enough, but I'd imagine that Sanofi has no one to blame for quality control issues besides themselves.